LeaKats/semicompAFT/README.md

 # semicompAFT
-The script for running the estimation process is called "semicompAFT".
+The script for running the estimation procedure is called "semicompAFT".
+Before running the estimation procedure, the file "rcpp_based_functions.R" in this directory should be placed in the same working directory.

 Here we list the arguments of the estimation procedures:

 ## Estimation With Frailty - "estimation_with_frailty_f"